evildmp/diataxis-documentation-framework/explanation.rst

 ===========

 ..  image:: /images/overview-explanation.png
-    :alt: 'Explanation - understanding oriented, theoretical knowledge, that serves our study'
+    :alt: Explanation - understanding oriented, theoretical knowledge, that serves our study
     :class: floated

 Explanation clarifies, deepens and broadens the reader’s understanding of a subject.